cloud-ark/kubeprovenance/README.md

 kubeprovenane API server registers REST endpoints for all the kinds that are defined in the YAML file.
 These endpoints will be accessed by `kubectl get` command when you want to retrieve the dynamic composition information (see below).
 An example YAML file is provided (kind_compositions.yaml).
+There is also kind_compositions.yaml.with-etcd which shows definition for the EtcdCluster custom resource. and use this YAML only after you deploy the [Etcd Operator](https://github.com/coreos/etcd-operator) (Rename this file to kind_compositions.yaml before deploying the API server).

 The Provenance information is currently collected for the "default" namespace.
 The information is stored in memory.